 Did You Like This Recipe?

-If you loved Healthy Turkey Chili, please rate and comment below!
+If you loved this Ground Turkey Chili, please rate and comment below!
 For more healthy weeknight dinner ideas, check out:

 - HEALTHY PENNE ALLA VODKA

 - DUTCH OVEN WHOLE CHICKEN WITH MEYER LEMON

 - LEMONY SPRING RISOTTO WITH PEAS AND ASPARAGUS

 Healthy Turkey Chili

 - 1 red or green bell pepper chopped

 - 2 28 oz canned crushed tomatoes with juices

 - 1 cup water